Maxim-Mazurok/google-api-typings-generator/gapi.client.people/readme.md

 await gapi.client.people.otherContacts.search({  });

 /*
-Create a batch of new contacts and return the PersonResponses for the newly created contacts.
-Limited to 10 parallel requests per user.
+Create a batch of new contacts and return the PersonResponses for the newly Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.people.batchCreateContacts({  });

 /*
 Delete a batch of contacts.
 Any non-contact data will not be deleted.
-Limited to 10 parallel requests per user.
+Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.people.batchDeleteContacts({  });

 /*
 Update a batch of contacts and return a map of resource names to PersonResponses for the updated contacts.
-Limited to 10 parallel requests per user.
+Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.people.batchUpdateContacts({  });

 /*
 Create a new contact and return the person resource for that contact.
-The request returns a 400 error if more than one field is specified on a field that is a singleton for contact sources: * biographies * birthdays * genders * names
+The request returns a 400 error if more than one field is specified on a field that is a singleton for contact sources: * biographies * birthdays * genders * names Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.people.createContact({  });

 /*
 Delete a contact person.
 Any non-contact data will not be deleted.
+Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.people.deleteContact({ resourceName: "resourceName",  });

 /*
 Delete a contact's photo.
+Mutate requests for the same user should be done sequentially to avoid // lock contention.
 */
 await gapi.client.people.people.deleteContactPhoto({ resourceName: "resourceName",  });